ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 }
 ```

-Also i create link for that script in root `package.json`:
+Also, I create link for that script in root `package.json`:

 ```json
 "scripts": {